IsabellaGangle/my-app/README.md

 ### `npm start`

-To start the app, run 'npm start' in the terminal
+To start the app, enter file in the terminal, and run 'npm start' in the terminal : If it doesn't work, email img729@utexas.edu : I'll send you screenshots of the website

 # PORTFOLIO
 ## IP Project Proprosal